A mobile eligibility check for blood donors

 We conducted user research within the University of Washington in Seattle, collecting information about both the local Chinese Americans as well as international students who are native Chinese speakers.

 I outlined a survey (received 57 responses in total) that aims to understand Chinese college students’ motivation, experience, and knowledge in blood donation.

 Among the 57 responses, the highest voted reasons for not donating blood are “not eligible due to status” (32.6%), “no time to donate” (32.6%), and “security/trust concerns” (26.1%).

 From our survey findings, I outlined the overall structure of the interviews (semi-structured) and conducted 3 interviews to learn more about individuals’ blood donation experience.
-The interviews helped us gain a deeper understanding of Chinese students’ knowledge and experience relating to blood donation.
+The interviews helped us gain insights on the Chinese students’ knowledge and experience relating to blood donation.

 77.8% (7/9) were unsure about their eligibility.
 Many of our interviewees were international students, and some of them assumed they are not eligible to donate due to their identity/status, and never thought about donating or seeking out relevant information about donation.